-The World Land Trust (WLT) visit Chester Zoo to see our award-winning exhibit from the RHS Chelsea Flower Show 2010 and to plan future collaborations with the zoo to support worldwide conservation
+World Land Trust (WLT) staff visited Chester Zoo to see the new home of WLT’s award-winning exhibit from the RHS Chelsea Flower Show 2010, and to plan future collaborations with the zoo to support worldwide conservation

 Working together for conservation success

 The main purpose of the visit to Chester Zoo was for WLT to meet senior staff to discuss future collaboration.
 Kelly Jacobs, WLT’s Education, Outreach and Training Officer, said: “The meeting was really positive; we look forward to working with Chester Zoo on more projects in the future, to help support conservation across the world.”

 Largely inspired by his involvement with WLT’s RHS Chelsea Flower show exhibit, Mark Sparrow visited Reserva Ecológica de Guapi Assu (REGUA) in April 2011.
 The aim of the field trip was to establish how the zoo could link their orchid collection with threatened orchid conservation in the wild, one of Chester Zoo’s many ongoing conservation projects.

 As part of their commitment to the conservation of this orchid habitat, Chester Zoo is supporting a ranger at REGUA for 2011.
 Without the dedication of reserve rangers, protecting threatened habitat and wildlife would be impossible.

 John Burton (WLT CEO) was so impressed by his visit to the zoo and their commitment to conservation that he blogged about it in his Green Diary.

 More information about the Chelsea 2010 exhibit and WLT's work in the Atlantic Forest